muratk5n/thirdwave/en/README.md

 "@emilymbender@dair-community.social

-[Altman blowing smoke on AI] Your system isn't AGI, it isn't a step towards AGI, and yet you're dropping that in as if the reader is just suppose to nod along"
+[To Altman blowing smoke on AI] Your system isn't AGI, it isn't a step towards AGI, and yet you're dropping that in as if the reader is just suppose to nod along"